tomov/VGDL-fMRI-Data-Analysis/README.md

    * Make sure all files are in the data directory (compare with previous subjects).
 7. Open MATLAB with a GUI and cd into scripts directory
    * Log into one of the cluster terminals in Northwest (e.g. by the fMRI scanner),
    * or download [XQuartz](https://www.xquartz.org/) on your Mac, `ssh -X` into the cluster on one of the nvdi nodes, e.g. `ssh -X mtomov13@ncfvdi.rc.fas.harvard.edu`, and run `matlab` on the command line.
-You should see the MATLAB splash screen
+You should see the MATLAB splash screen,
+   * or create an interactive VDI session through the [NCFood](https://ncfood.rc.fas.harvard.edu/pun/sys/dashboard/batch_connect/sessions) website
 8. Run `ccnl_plot_movement(vgdl_expt(), XX)`, where XX is the subject index (e.g. 1)
    * Make sure subject didn't move too much during runs
 9. Run `ccnl_check_registration(vgdl_expt(), XX)`, where XX is the subject index